sharmaabhishekk/sharmaabhishekk.github.io/_projects/passmap.md

 ```

 We're almost set with all the functions and classes we're gonna need to define.
-Now, we're gonna need to call them.
+Now, we're going to need to call them.
 But before that,
 we're quickly going to pull the names of both the teams in a dictionary.
+That's gonna be helpful later when we're adding text to
+the viz.

 ```python
 side_dict = {"home": match_dict[0]["team"]["name"],